- Homepage

 If my application is denied, is there an appeals process?

-No. Applications could be denied for a variety of reasons, including lack of funding, untimely submission, improper requests, refusal to provide additional information, etc. Applicants who are denied funds but who believe this may have been based on an error are free to email AidaGator@ufl.edu to provide additional information.
-If mistakes are made, we will make every attempt to correct them; however, there is no right to appeal and no appeals process.
-To best secure your chances of being awarded a grant through Aid-a-Gator, make sure your application is complete, clear and detailed and provides as much relevant supporting documentation as possible.
+No. Applications could be denied for a variety of reasons, including lack of funding, untimely submission, improper requests, refusal to provide additional information, etc. To best secure your chances of being awarded a grant through Aid-a-Gator, make sure your application is complete, clear and detailed and provides as much relevant supporting documentation as possible.